minthemiddle/pauker-to-sqlite/TUTORIAL.md

 ## HTML Structure: Displaying the Example Story

 The generated story is embedded into an HTML template.
 This template includes styles and scripts to handle the cloze interactions.

+### Detailed Explanation of HTML Structure

+1. **Styles**: The CSS styles define how the cloze text and revealed text will appear.
+The `.cloze` class styles the placeholder text, and the `.revealed` class styles the text once it has been revealed.

+2. **JavaScript Initialization**: The JavaScript code initializes the cloze elements and sets up event listeners for keydown events to handle the interaction.

+3. **Cloze Interaction**: The `revealNextCloze` function handles the interaction for revealing the next cloze element when the right arrow key is pressed.
+The `revealCloze` function handles the interaction for revealing a specific cloze element when clicked.

 ### Example HTML Code Snippet